ydhcjswo/TapTap/Assets/2D Sky FREE/Readme.txt

 	Features:

-		• Low-res hand-painted sunny sky sprites.
+		?Low-res hand-painted sunny sky sprites.
-		• Components to control cloud.
+		?Components to control cloud.
-		• Use Unity 2D Sprite features, no required for thirdparty 2d frameworks.
+		?Use Unity 2D Sprite features, no required for thirdparty 2d frameworks.
-		• Realtime self strength background and self auto-tile large cloud for any screen resolution.
+		?Realtime self strength background and self auto-tile large cloud for any screen resolution.

-		• Support all build player platforms.
+		?Support all build player platforms.

 	Compatible:

-		• Unity 5.5.1 or higher.
+		?Unity 5.5.1 or higher.

 	Note:

-		• This package is free version of 2D Sky.
+		?This package is free version of 2D Sky.
 See below links for full version.
-		• This package contains low quality textures (good enough for mobiles games).
+		?This package contains low quality textures (good enough for mobiles games).
-		• This package uses dll to store the components.
+		?This package uses dll to store the components.

 	Product page: